UCF/platformspace-renamer/README.md

-script to remove incompatible named files and directories from a platform space
+ProMax server archive operations fails if certain characters are used.
+This script aims to make files and folders compliant.